Table of Contents

 Sam Greenlee, Executive Director, He/Him/His

 Sam joined the Alchemist team in May 2020, after six years in the professional food safety industry and several years in community organizing as a co-founder of the Oak Park Fix-it Cafe.
-Sam is passionate about building strong equitable communities where the most vulnerable neighbors can flourish.
+He serves as a member of the California Jobs First (formerly CERF) – Capital Region Leadership Council and as a Steering Committee member for the California Alliance of Farmers’ Markets and the Sacramento Food Policy Council.
+Sam is passionate about building strong equitable communities where our most vulnerable neighbors can flourish.
 He is a resident of the Oak Park neighborhood and can be found spending his free time gardening, taking evening walks with his spouse, and enjoying time with his children.

 Davida Douglas, Operations Director, She/Her/Hers